 I am drawn to using video as another format to render figure ground rhythm.
 I am interested in positioning the viewer as a still figure facing a perspective of contemplation wherein an awareness rises in what is being seen: shifting colors, tonalities and forms within a landscape surface.
 Light and motion reveal a texture and a kind of meditative form as this transformative timed medium directs attention to subtlety.

 Below are stills taken from single channel videos.
-More pieces can be viewed on my Vimeo site https://vimeo.com/jamiehahn
+Please view on my Vimeo site https://vimeo.com/jamiehahn

 To view: https://vimeo.com/202782974

 In this piece, I explored ‘space and place’ between my home in Eastern Washington and Northeast Indiana.
 The video imagery was taken from both locations.
 I was interested in merging the horizon line within a distance of one square mile from each home place.
 One question I considered while living in Eastern Washington, was whether or not the sky is larger, the horizon lower than my home in Indiana.
 The piece revealed that it is lower.
 Each video was taken at the same height as I drove one square mile around each home and later, merged in editing the final piece.
 Layers of corn fields blend with wheat fields, trees meet rolling hills of the Palouse.

 To view an excerpt: https://vimeo.com/25207490